robinjzachariah/rjz_or-and-data-science/README.md

 # rjz_or-and-data-science

-A curated collection of Python scripts and academic projects demonstrating deterministic operations research, optimization modeling, data analytics, and process automation.
+A curated collection of Python scripts and academic projects demonstrating deterministic operations research, optimization modeling, data analytics, and process automation, by Robin J. Zachariah.

+## Focus Areas

-**Optimization Modeling** – Linear and mixed-integer programming (PuLP, CPLEX) for routing, slotting, and resource allocation.
+- **Optimization Modeling** – Linear and mixed-integer programming (PuLP, CPLEX) for routing, slotting, and resource allocation.

-**Predictive Analytics** – Regression and forecasting models for demand planning and risk analysis.
+- **Predictive Analytics** – Regression and forecasting models for demand planning and risk analysis.

-**Simulation & Systems Analysis** – Process flow modeling, layout optimization, and performance evaluation.
+- **Simulation & Systems Analysis** – Process flow modeling, layout optimization, and performance evaluation.

-**Data Engineering** – Integration of ERP, Power BI, and Python for process visibility and automation.
+- **Data Engineering** – Integration of ERP, Power BI, and Python for process visibility and automation.

-**Humanitarian & Industrial Applications** – Data-informed strategies for logistics, facility planning, and supply resilience.
+- **Humanitarian & Industrial Applications** – Data-informed strategies for logistics, facility planning, and supply resilience.

+## Projects

-*Project 1 - Demand Forecasting with Machine Learning*<br>
+### Project 1 – Demand Forecasting with Machine Learning

-This project is an end-to-end demand planning tool applying machine learning algorithms for time-series forecasting to support procurement decisions.
-It provides a demand forecast based on a best fit of different ML models.
+An end-to-end demand planning tool that applies machine learning to time-series forecasting to support procurement decisions.
+It benchmarks multiple ML models and selects the best fit to generate the demand forecast.